aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 ### Basic configuration and syntax

 Junos OS configuration is hierarchical.
-Notice the 'edit' keyword. in brackets, when you entered configuration mode above.
+Notice the 'edit' keyword, in brackets, when you entered configuration mode above.
 This signifies that you are in the edit mode, which is the top most configuration hierarchy.
 From here, you can start configuring things in two ways:

 1. You can use set commands directly from the edit mode.
 2. You can go further down the hierarchy by using additional 'edit' commands and then use 'set' commands.